 Practice/Industry Group Overview

-We regularly counsel clients about their rights in the event of employee defections and about how best to protect their trade secrets and other proprietary information.
-We often represent them in drafting and enforcing confidentiality agreements and otherwise assuring that departed employees and their new employers do not use misappropriated confidential information or otherwise interfere with our clients’ customer relationships.
+We have extensive experience in representing both plaintiff and defendant companies in trade secret misappropriation and unfair competition cases against former officers, business associates, and competitors.
+In addition, we regularly counsel clients about their rights in the event of employee defections and about how best to protect their trade secrets and other proprietary information.
 We also represent separating employees in establishing their own businesses without violating their duties to their prior employers.

 Kendall-Jackson Winery, Ltd., Ceres, LLC, Sunlight Foods, Inc., San Francisco Network (Karen Neuburger clothing and accessories), Scott Adams ("Dilbert"), Marissa Moss ("Amelia" childrens' books), Zombie, LLC (computer games), NetForce, Inc. (software development), Advanced Micro Devices (technology and trademark licensing), Simpson Manufacturing (technology licensing), Virtual Education Corp.
 (Internet software)